TOP 5 WILDLIFE RESERVES FOR SRI LANKA SAFARI HOLIDAYS

 SRI LANKA WILDLIFE TOURS AT HORTON PLAINS NATIONAL PARK

-The Horton plains are considered as super biodiversity, however, it is not coming under wildlife reserves to visit in Sri Lanka within one day.
-The Horton Plains National Park is the only National Park situated in the Hill Country and falls within the Nuwara Eliya district and is 200 km from Colombo.
+The Horton plains are considered a super biodiversity, however, it is not coming under wildlife reserves to visit Sri Lanka within one day.
+The Horton Plains National Park is the only National Park situated in Sri Lanka’s Hill Country and falls within the Nuwara Eliya district and is 200 km from Colombo.
 The panoramic scenic beauty of the Hill Country could be witnessed within the Park.

-The famous `Worlds End’ is a major attraction within the Park.
-Endemic slender loris and endemic purple monkey are among the important animal species that could be seen in addition to sambar, a member of the cat family etc. There is some endemic avifauna also found within this Park.
+The famous `Worlds End is a major attraction within the Park.
+A large number of rare animals species like Endemic slender loris and endemic purple monkey are among the important animal species that could be seen in addition to sambar, a member of the cat family etc. There is some endemic avifauna also found within this Park.

 WILDLIFE TOUR TO HORTON PLAINS NATIONAL PARK

 Horton plains national park is one of the last remaining montane forests (cloud forests) on the island.
 The unique patch of the forest sits more than 2000 meters above sea level.
+Horton plains is one of the best trekking sites in Sri Lanka and it is part of most Sri Lanka jungle torus and treks.
 The wildlife reserve includes grasslands as well as trees and bushes.
-A 2 hours trek allows the guests to see a large number of faun and Flora of Horton plains national park.
+A 2 hours trek allows the guests to see a large number of fauna and Flora of Horton plains national park.

 SRI LANKA WILDLIFE TOURS TO SPOT BIRDS AT UDAWATTAKELE SANCTUARY

-Udawattakele is one of the popular wildlife reserves to visit in Sri Lanka within one day for travellers staying in Kandy.
-The highland sanctuary of Udawattakele is located near Kandy and it is 118 km from Colombo, while the Peak Wilderness near adam’s peak is 141 km from Colombo.
+Udawattakele forest is one of the best wildlife reserves to visit in Sri Lanka within one day for travellers staying in Kandy.
+Udawattekele sanctuary is also one of the most underrated destination in Sri Lanka.
+The hill country sanctuary of Udawattakele is located near Kandy and is 118 km from Colombo, while the Peak Wilderness near adam’s peak is 141 km from Colombo.

 Both forests are quieter but equally picturesque with wooded hills and secluded streams and have the added bonus of rare flora such as our unique Wesak Orchid as well as numerous species of rare butterflies.

-The Udawattakele Sanctuary is in the suburbs of Kandy, our picturesque and fascinating hill capital.
+The Udawattakele Sanctuary is a popular attraction in Kandy, Sri Lanka’s picturesque and fascinating hill capital.
 The Peak Wilderness is situated on the slopes of Adam’s Peak (Sri Pada), Sri Lanka’s sacred mountain.

 WILDLIFE TOUR AT UDAWATTAKELE NATIONAL PARK

-Due to the location in the city of Kandy, it is a very convenient place to reach from any hotel in Kandy.
-Usually, the trip to Udawalawe is a short trip that lasts about 3 hours.
+Due to the location in the city of Kandy, it is a very convenient to reach from any hotel in Kandy.
+Usually, the trip to Udawattakele from Kandy is a short trip that lasts about 30 Minutes.
 Udawattakele is one of the best places to see the lush green forest and a wildlife tour to Udawattekele forest allows you to spot many species of avian fauna species.

 SRI LANKA WILDLIFE TOUR PACKAGES AT LUNUGAMVEHERA